openforis/sepal-doc/docs/source/cli/gwb.rst

 .. warning::

-    If your are considering using the MSPA tool, keep in mind that the process is relatively complex and provide a lot of information (up to 25 classes).
-If you are only interested in fragmentation and/or less than 6 classes, please consider using :code:`GWB_FRAG` or :code:`GWB_SPA`.
+    If your are considering using the MSPA module, keep in mind that the result provides a lot of information (up to 25 classes).
+The alternative module :code:`GWB_SPA` provides a similar but simplified assessment with up to 6 classes only.
+Both modules describe morphological features of foreground objects.
+While MSPA may address certain features of fragmentation, a more comprehensive assessment of fragmentation is obtained with the dedicated fragmentation modules :code:`GWB_FRAG` or :code:`GWB_FAD`.

 This module will conduct the **Morphological Spatial Pattern Analysis**. `MSPA <https://forest.jrc.ec.europa.eu/en/activities/lpa/mspa/>`_ analyses shape and connectivity and conducts a segmentation of foreground (i.e. forest) patches in up to 25 feature classes.
 The result are spatially explicit maps and tabular summary statistics.
 Details on the methodology and input/output options can be found in the `Morphology <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Pattern-Morphology.pdf>`_ product sheet.